 In 5 years, I...

 Submission of SAT and ACT scores is optional for all applicants through 2023.
 Applicants should indicate on the Colgate questions page of their application whether or not they would like their scores considered on their application.

 For students who choose to submit their scores, Colgate will accept self-reported ACT or SAT score results.
 Applicants may list ACT or SAT results in their Common Application or Coalition Application.
-Do not superscore or recalculate your scores in any way; send your scores exactly as you receive them.
 Additionally, students may send a copy of their score reports to email@example.com.
 Colgate's school code for the SAT is 2086.
 Colgate's school code for the ACT is 2702.

 Official TOEFL or IELTS scores are required for non-native English speakers who do not study at a secondary school where English is the primary language of instruction.
 These scores must be sent from an official testing agency.
 Colgate's school code for the TOEFL is 2086.